First Impression Enneagram Guide: Decode Anyone in 60 Seconds

 Lead with confidence and directness.
 A firm handshake, strong eye contact, and straightforward introduction establishes respect.
 Get straight to the point without unnecessary preamble.

-Respect-Earning Questions for Type 8s
+3 Power Questions That Hook Type 8s

 ✓ Strength Signals for Type 8s